New examples of W$^*$ and C$^*$-superrigid groups: Identification of ``peripheral structure''

-Next, we present a technical result that will be needed to derive the main superrigidity results for groups in the classes $\mathscr D$ and $\mathscr A$.
-It is a generalization of the proof of \cite[Theorem 3.2]{CI17} and for reader's convenience we include all the details.
+Next, we present a technical result that will be needed to derive the main superrigidity results for groups $G$ in the classes $\mathscr D$ and $\mathscr A$.
+The result is essentially showing that if $G_0$ is a factor subgroup of $G$, then we can upgrade from recognizing some subalgebras in corners of $\cL(G_0)$, to recover the corners of $\cL(G_0)$.
+The proof of this result generalizes the proof of \cite[Theorem 3.2]{CI17} and for reader's convenience we include all the details.

 \begin{theorem} Assume that $G$ is a group in one of the following classes: \begin{enumerate} \item [(i)]$G \in \mathscr D$ and let $f(G)=\{G_1,...,G_n\}$ be its canonical factors. \item [(ii)] $G= (\G_1\ast \G_2\ast ...\ast \G_n) \rtimes_\rho \G \in \mathscr A$ and denote by $G_i = \G_i\rtimes_{\rho^i} \G$ for all $1\leq i\leq n$. \end{enumerate}